-18. Handrails shall be provided on at least one side of each stair with a continuous run of treads or flight with four or more risers (the continuous handrail required for winders shall be located on the side where the tread is narrower), and at each ramp exceeding a slope of 1:12.
+21. Handrails shall be provided on at least one side of each flight of stairs with four or more risers (for winders, the handrail shall be located on the side where the treads are narrower), and at each ramp exceeding a slope of 1:12.
 Sections R311.7.8 and R311.8.3

 Height, measured vertically from the sloped plane adjoining the tread nosing, or finish surface of ramp slope, shall be not less than 30 inches and not more than 38 inches.
-Sections R311.7.8.1 and R311.8.3.1
+Sections R311.7.8.1 and R311.8.3.1 Exceptions (for stairs only):

-- Exceptions (for stairs): - 1.
-The use of a volute, turnout or starting easing shall be allowed over the lowest tread. - 2.
+- 1. The use of a volute, turnout or starting easing shall be allowed over the lowest tread. - 2.
 Where handrail fittings or bendings are used to provide continuous transition between flights, transitions at winder treads, the transition from handrail to guard, or used at the start of a flight, the handrail height at the fittings or bendings shall be permitted to exceed 38 inches. - 3.
 When a handrail is incorporated as the top of a guard, the minimum height shall be not less than 34 inches and not more than 38 inches as measured vertically from a line connecting the leading edges of the treads.